 Get help with food sensitivities in Guelph

 - IgE Food Allergies.
 Your immune system produces different types of antibodies that can react with food.
-IgE antibodies involve a “Type 1 immune reaction” that cause mast cells (a type of immune cell) to release histamine triggering allergic symptoms like chest tightness, itchy eyes, runny nose, hives and in rare cases anaphylactic shock.
+IgE antibodies involve a “Type 1 immune reaction” that causes mast cells (a type of immune cell) to release histamine triggering allergic symptoms like chest tightness, itchy eyes, runny nose, hives and in rare cases anaphylactic shock.
 Allergists commonly test for these using a skin prick test.
 Naturopaths do not usually test for food allergies but can help patients suffering from allergies.

 - IgG Food Sensitivities.
 IgG antibodies involve a “Type 2 immune reaction” that is less severe and often involves a delayed response to food.
-The severity of the food reaction is dependant on how innately sensitive the person is to the food, how much and how frequently they consume the food trigger.
+The severity of the food reaction is dependent on how innately sensitive the person is to the food, and how much and how frequently they consume the food trigger.
 IgG food sensitivities typically cause bloating, gas, weight gain, constipation, and diarrhea.
 Research suggests they may also play an involvement in weight loss, inflammatory conditions, and auto-immune diseases.

 - Histamine intolerance.
-Some types of food contain histamine, the same chemical involved in signaling an allergic reaction.
-Most people have enzymes that clear histamine from the diet but in some susceptible individuals they can not break down histamine efficiently.
+Some types of food contain histamine, the same chemical involved in signalling an allergic reaction.
+Most people have enzymes that clear histamine from the diet but some susceptible individuals can not break down histamine efficiently.
 Therefore certain foods can cause allergic-like symptoms (e.g. a runny nose, hives, breathing difficulties) but are not actually allergies.
 In addition to signally allergic-like symptoms, histamine tells the stomach to increase stomach acid causing heartburn.

 - Salicylate intolerance.
-Salicylates are naturally occurring compounds found in plants but also includes some drugs like aspirin (acetylsalicylic acid).
+Salicylates are naturally occurring compounds found in plants but also include some drugs like aspirin (acetylsalicylic acid).
 For most people, salicylates provide some health benefits, however, some individuals develop allergic-like symptoms when they consume them.